joealewine/blockchain-rhos/howto/console-ocp-manage.md

 ### Deleting a user from the console
 {: #console-icp-manage-icp-remove-user}

 If you are a user with a manager role, you can remove a user's access to the console.
 In the **Users** tab of the console, click the checkbox at the beginning of the specific user row.
-Then click the **Trash** can icon at the top of the table, next to the **Add new users** button.
-After removing the user from the table, the user cannot log into the console again.
+Then, click the **Trash** can icon at the top of the table, next to the **Add new users** button.
+After you remove the user from the table, the user cannot log in to the console again.